top of page

 Multi-block print example: How Swaledale II is made.

-The images below show the carved lino block, inked up block and corresponding printed layers that make up the final print.
-To create the print, each inked up lino block is printed on top of the previous colour.
+The images below show the carved lino block, inked-up block, and corresponding printed layers that make up the final print.
+To create the print, each inked-up lino block is printed on top of the previous colour.

 What is a ‘Jigsaw’ linocut print?

 Separate pieces of lino ‘jigsaw’ together to create one design.
-The jigsaw technique means that a design can be inked in multiple colours and printed in one go.
+The jigsaw technique means a design can be inked in multiple colours and printed in one go.
 The design is carved into one lino block.
 This is cut into separate pieces for each colour within the design.
-Each piece is inked up separately and the pieces reassembled like a jigsaw before laying paper on top to print the design.
+Each piece is inked up separately and reassembled like a jigsaw before laying paper on top to print the design.

 This is the method I first used when I started lino printing in multiple colours.